Broceliande

 Viviane then met Merlin, who was so in love with her that he thaught her all of his knowledge.
 Rapidly she was tired of his repititive absences, she wanted to keep him for her and then locked him up in an invisible prison.

 Later on, the fairy Viviane took King Arthur on Avalon’s island.
 That’s right, he was fatally hurt in Camlan’s battle.
+At Arthur’s death, the Lady of The Lake became the heir of the magical sword Excalibur.

 Magical beings of Broceliande

 After reading these few legends linked to Broceliande’s forest, you can now guess the magic that surrounds this place.
-Lots of people are nowadays talking about magical beings of Broceliande such as fairies, leprechauns, dragons, etc…
+Lots of people nowadays are talking about magical beings of Broceliande such as fairies, leprechauns, dragons, etc…

 Korrigans